Science of Reading Badge Rubric

 Reviewers look for and record:

-• Evidence in professional learning of multiple artifacts and activities (e.g., slides/visuals, research articles, case studies, videos) that demonstrate how and why specific instructional practices (e.g., phoneme blending, segmenting, and manipulation) are designed to help students develop one or more of the essential skills for reading and writing development.
+• Evidence in the professional learning of multiple artifacts and activities (e.g., slides/visuals, research articles, case studies, videos) that demonstrate how and why specific instructional practices (e.g., phoneme blending, segmenting, and manipulation) are designed to help students develop one or more of the essential skills for reading and writing development.

-• Evidence in professional learning of activities that prompt teachers to role-play, practice, and/or internalize instructional practices or routines that support specific skill development (e.g., vocal prompts, letter cards, word cards, hand gestures, articulatory gestures).
+• Evidence in the professional learning of activities that prompt teachers to role-play, practice, and/or internalize instructional practices or routines that support specific skill development (e.g., vocal prompts, letter cards, word cards, hand gestures, articulatory gestures).
 Instructional practices and routines may or may not be curriculum-specific.

 2 points:

-• Professional learning demonstrates in detail how the HQIM instructional framework and lesson-level components are/are not designed in ways that reflect the science of reading research.
+• Professional learning demonstrates in detail how lesson-level components are/are not designed in ways that reflect the science of reading research.

 1 point: